 My physician's earnestness notwithstanding, I'm pretty sure there is no such thing as a single "healing moment" that resets the clock, at least when it comes to this type of experience.
 I think there are many moments forward.
 And, quite frankly, many moments backwards.
 Some moments have felt sideways, and upside down.
 Recovering from the marathon has certainly not been linear for my family, and it certainly hasn't been clear, and it certainly hasn't been something I can or want to boil down to a slogan.
 I have learned that not every wound is physical.
 And vulnerability and pain and fear don't make you weak, they make you human.
 There have been people who have touched my heart in unbelievable ways.
 There have been insights into my children and my husband that have been breathtaking.
 There have been times in a yoga class, or at church, or alone on the driving range, or when I'm writing, when I felt at my core who I am and knew that when all is said and done this experience will not define me going forward and it has not damaged my essence.
 But there have been scary times when I worried that it would.
 When I feared that this was something that was undoable.
 That this had permanently sent me off on a course I didn't want to be on, and from which I didn't know how to get back.
 That I would carry anger, and failure, and anxiety, and sadness with me forever and that it would, in subtle ways I didn't even realize, change the direction of my life.

 On my way home from work it began to rain much harder--driving, unrelenting rain--and I began to be disappointed that I would not be able to take my son up on his offer to go for a run.
 But when we got home he was there, gym shorts on and sneakers tied, suggesting my husband and I may want to wear a hat or something with a hood, his younger brother also dressed and ready to go.
 And so we laced up and set out.
 We didn't run far.
 We probably ran about the same distance that I didn't run a year ago.
 I'd like to think it was about the same distance.
 And it was fun, and soaking wet, and exhilarating, and uplifting.
-It was healing moment.
+It was a healing moment.
 It was not the healing moment.
 But it is a new year, and today we did not go backwards or sideways or upside down -- today was forward full steam ahead.